 Symptoms & Risk factors

 The exact reason is still unknown but some studies have revealed that hormonal changes lead to the development of this condition.
-With advancement in age, there is increase in the dihydrotestosterone hormone which leads to the prostate enlargement.
+With the advancement in age, there is an increase in the dihydrotestosterone hormone which leads to prostate enlargement.
 Aged men are more prone to this disease.
-Genetic tendency, other disease condition such as diabetes or hypertension also influences the prostate enlargement.
+Genetic tendency and other disease condition such as diabetes or hypertension also influences prostate enlargement.
 Obese patients are more likely to have benign prostate hyperplasia.
-High intake of polyunsaturated fatty acids and beef content increases the risk by 25% of developing Prostate related problems.
+High intake of polyunsaturated fatty acids and beef content increases the risk by 25% of developing Prostate-related problems.

 Alpha blockers spectrum

 A wide variety of treatments are available for enlarged prostate conditions.
-They include medications and minimal invasive surgery.
-The best treatment choice for you depends upon several factors such as age, prostate size and how bad or undesirable your symptoms are.
-If the problem is in initial stage, then one can adopt wait and see approach.
-The most common and well accepted therapy in treating urological problems and benign prostate hormone is use of alpha blockers.
-These are of two types one is non selective alpha blockers and selective alpha blockers.
-Nonselective alpha-blockers for treatment of BPH include:
+They include medications and minimally invasive surgery.
+The best treatment choice for you depends upon several factors such as age, prostate size, and how bad or undesirable your symptoms are.
+If the problem is in the initial stage, then one can adopt the wait-and-see approach.
+The most common and well-accepted therapy in treating urological problems and benign prostate hormones is the use of alpha-blockers.
+There are two types: nonselective alpha blockers and selective alpha-blockers.
+Nonselective alpha-blockers for the treatment of BPH include:

 Selective alpha-blockers for treatment of BPH are:

-They are basically centrally acting agents which bind to the alpha receptors and reverse their action.
-They relax the bladder neck muscles and fibers in the prostate itself and facilitate smooth urine out flow.
-Tamsulosin, Finasteride, Dutasteride is fast acting agents and within two or three days a person will experience smooth urine out flow.
+They are centrally acting agents that bind to the alpha receptors and reverse their action.
+They relax the bladder neck muscles and fibers in the prostate itself and facilitate smooth urine outflow.
+Tamsulosin, Finasteride, and Dutasteride are fast-acting agents and within two or three days a person will experience smooth urine outflow.
 Tamsulosin offers high bioavailability and a long life of 9 to 15 hours.
 It is metabolized extensively in the liver.
-It has greater affinity for the alpha receptors present in the prostate smooth muscle than other smooth muscle site.
+It has a greater affinity for the alpha receptors present in the prostate smooth muscle than other smooth muscle sites.
 USFDA has approved the dual combination of Tamsulosin with Dutasteride in the treatment of Benign Prostate hormone.
-Dutasteride acts by blocking the action of hormone i.e. 5 alpha reductase enzymes that forms dihydrotestosterone which causes enlargement of prostate gland.
+Dutasteride acts by blocking the action of hormones i.e. 5 alpha reductase enzymes that form dihydrotestosterone which causes enlargement of the prostate gland.
 It helps in decreasing the size of the prostate and the uncomfortable associated symptoms.
-This combination has shown to interact with other drugs such as Atazanavir, Clarithromycin, Indinavir and Ketoconazole, so simultaneous consumption should be avoided.
+This combination has been shown to interact with other drugs such as Atazanavir, Clarithromycin, Indinavir, and Ketoconazole, so simultaneous consumption should be avoided.